 Even before the coronavirus, many exhibitors were looking outside the box for trade show alternatives.
 Touring a mobile exhibit, for instance, can be a great way of getting engagement and exposure.
 You still get to meet people, but it’s without the intense competition and frantic atmosphere of a trade show.

-In the times of COVID-19, a mobile exhibit is an even more attractive prospect because it’s built with portability in mind.
+In cases of illness, a mobile exhibit is an even more attractive prospect because it’s built with portability in mind.
 At its simplest, a mobile exhibit might be a single person with a few dozen brochures and a table for product demos.
 A large company might build a mobile exhibit in a vehicle or container and have a permanent team of staff to run it.
 In terms of safety, a mobile exhibit can work when deployed outdoors, in a place that makes distancing possible.

 Face-to-face interactions are best for making and strengthening relationships.
 But, while industry events are effective, they’re often predictable in terms of the people you see at them.
 Taking your show on the road changes things up.
 Those in-person interactions can now happen anywhere, even in unexpected places.
 With a well-designed mobile exhibit, you can perform product demonstrations and tell your brand’s story to people across the country.